Nickel Plate Road: Merger with N&W, Norfolk Southern

 The financial situation of American railroading continued to decline after World War II as the highway system improved and the US Interstate system was built.
 The Nickel Plate Road, together with the Wabash and several smaller carriers, merged with the profitable Norfolk and Western (N&W) on October 16, 1964.

 N&W had merged with long-time rival Virginian Railway in the Pocahontas coal region in 1959, and grew through the mergers with other rail carriers including the Nickel Plate and Wabash railroads with operations in adjacent areas of the eastern United States to form a more competitive and successful system serving 14 states and a province of Canada on more than 7000 mi of road.

-The profitable N&W was itself combined with the Southern Railway, another profitable carrier, to form Norfolk Southern Corporation (NS) in 1982.
+The profitable N&W was combined with the also profitable Southern Railway to form the Norfolk Southern (NS) in 1982.

 Chicago terminals

 By 1897 the Nickel Plate had obtained trackage rights over the Lake Shore and Michigan Southern Railway from Grand Crossing to its own terminal on the east side of the LS&MS line to LaSalle Street Station, just north of 12th Street (now Roosevelt Road).
 By 1928 it used LaSalle.